 Rice and beans, minus the rice

 The big potholes for Foragers are sugar and dairy, and to a lesser extent saturated fats.
-Dairy is pretty straightforward.
+Dairy is pretty straightforward, as Foragers usually score in our matrix as very likely lactose intolerant.
 Unless you include eggs in the dairy category, we aren’t aware of any cheese that is available for gathering on a long walk through the woods.
 Same goes for refined sugar.
 As such, Foragers should do their best to only load the back of the Volvo with whole foods, but this diet needn’t be Vegan.
-Foragers can watch What the Health all they’d like, but we still want to see them eating fish and even the occasional piece of grass fed beef if it tickles their fancy.
+Foragers can watch the Game Changers Documentary all they’d like, but we still want to see them eating fish and even the occasional piece of grass fed beef if it tickles their fancy.
 This doesn’t mean these folks should add butter to their coffee, they simply don’t have the fat score for that kind of luxury.

-Grain free diets are all the rage, and it’s the Forager genotypes who can truly benefit.
+Grain free diets are all the rage, and it’s the Forager genotypes who can truly benefit from limiting this food category.
 They score lower on our carbohydrate clearance scale and therefore are prone to elevated blood sugar when eating simple carbs like flour.
 Assuming digestion isn’t an issue, Foragers do have a work around option for whole grains – they can cook and let cool overnight, which forms resistant starch and makes grains and other sources of carbohydrate less apt to spike blood sugar.

 The key for Foragers is to keep a close eye on the foods that spike blood sugar and limit them to special occasions, like a birthday or wedding.

 What is the scientific basis for this diet?
 The macronutrient composition of our Forager diet, which is comprised of 32.5% healthy fats, 45% complex carbohydrates, and 22.5% protein, the bulk from plant and seafood sources, is consistent with the most current United States Dietary Guidelines.